Run up and start swinging for the fences! My go-to when I didn’t know how to fight or start a fight heck even end a fight (jk, don’t do that).

 A great variation of the single jab, doubling up your jab is good when your opponent is just a little out of range after you throw the first one

-Your palm on this punch should be facing towards the sky, like your going to skyhook a shot shout out to Kareem!
+Your palm on this punch should be facing towards the sky like you're going to skyhook a shot shout-out to Kareem!
 Palm faced up to split right underneath the guard

 This is the original Jab with the thumb facing up.
 Splitting the guard between the fists, narrowing your punch